-EDITORIAL: Talen Energy's Brunner Island deal with Sierra Club good news on many fronts
+EDITORIAL: Brunner Island deal is good news

 It’s easy to feel helpless.